 Authentication is the means by which you log in and identify yourself.
 Authorisation is the means by which a service determines whether an authenticated person should have access to a service.

-The major authentication services in the university are EASE and Active Directory.
+The major authentication services in the University are 'Your University Login' and Active Directory.
 Both are synchronised to use the same password.

 There is also a central authorisation service provided by an LDAP directory.
 This gives information about individuals to services so that they can decide whether someone is authorised to use the service or not.

-EASE is the University's reduced-sign-on service, providing access to various restricted applications and resources.
+Your University Login (formerly 'EASE') is our reduced-sign-on service, providing access to various restricted resources.

 Central Authorisation Service